zowe/docs-site/docs/troubleshoot/troubleshoot-apiml-error-codes.md

   **Action:**

-  Ensure that the parameter apiml.security.auth.zosmfServiceId is correctly entered with a valid zosmf service ID.
+  Ensure that the parameter apiml.security.auth.zosmfServiceId is correctly entered with a valid z/OSMF service ID.

 ## Security client messages